AntonyGlim/jr_FactoryMethod/README.md

 # jr_FactoryMethod
-паттерн Factory Method
-1. Освоен паттерн Factory Method.
-2. Освоен паттерн Abstract Factory.
+Just simple example for practise with Factory Method and Abstract Factory.